 Henna belongs to many ethnic groups.
 For over a thousand years henna body art has played an integral part in cultural and religious life in the Mediterranean Basin, western/ central Asia, Islam, Judaism, Christianity and Hinduism.
 Henna was introduced to Sicily sometime between the 9th - 12th centuries CE.

 Henna is part of my heritage.
-My ethnicity is an Old World melting pot of Western Slavic, Sicilian, Norman, Celtic, Germanic, Saxon and Norse with mixed religious ancestry of Christianity and Judaism.
+My ethnicity is an Old World melting pot of Western Slavic, Sicilian, Anglo-Norman, Celtic, Germanic, Saxon and Norse with mixed religious ancestry of Christianity and Judaism.
 Sicilian women have been using henna for over 800 years, and even though my ancestors' use of henna fell to the wayside, I embraced it and made it my career.
 I have no issue with anyone doing henna body art as long as they respect its historical and multi-cultural significance and use safe henna.
 Henna is a beautiful medium that relaxes the senses and brings joy.
 That's something I believe should be available to anyone.
 I welcome all to enjoy henna.

 Fun bit of nerdy trivia: The Sicilian side of my family is from Palermo and Enna.
 As the oldest surviving town in Sicily, Enna was founded by the Sicani tribe sometime before 1,100 BCE.
 They called it Henna.